-Our physical bodies, like the walled cities of ancient times, has a defense system to keep out invaders.
+Our physical bodies have a defense system to keep out invaders.
 Spiritually, how well do we maintain our defenses against error and contamination?
-John Ritenbaugh urges us to listen diligently to God's Word for true nourishment.

 Though fasting deprives the physical body of nutrition and strength, a proper, biblical fast adds conviction and depth to the inner, spiritual man.